ipsegs/sshpodlog/README.md

 This is a command-line tool written in Go that connects to an SSH server, interacts with Kubernetes using `kubectl`, and downloads logs from a specified pod.

 ## Binary Download to start using right away
- Download the Binary from the releases Assets to start using right away.
+ Download the Binary from the Releases Assets to start using right away.

 ## Installation For Each Operating System using Bash script
  n/b   Go must be installed on the system.